Molecular, Genetic and Lifecourse Epidemiology (Wellcome Trust)

-You will have a good honours (minimum requirement is a 2:1) or master's degree in a relevant discipline.
-As this is a multi-disciplinary programme degrees may be in a range of science subjects, but the applicant should be able to demonstrate in their research statement how they will apply this to molecular, genetic or lifecourse epidemiology.
+You will have a good honours degree (minimum requirement is an upper second class degree) or master's degree in a relevant discipline.
+As this is a multi-disciplinary programme, degrees may be in a range of science subjects, but the applicant should be able to demonstrate in their research statement how they will apply this to molecular, genetic or lifecourse epidemiology.

 Months of entry

 Our ability to fully exploit new molecular and genetic technologies in epidemiology depends on a new generation of interdisciplinary scientists who can harness the benefits of these technologies in exciting and productive ways.
 This innovative four-year PhD programme equips students with the knowledge and technical skills to achieve this.